 - Leave the facilities as you found them.
 Do not cause damage to any property, flora or fauna.

 - Respect the fact that other visitors are using the facilities too.
 Please behave in an orderly, decent manner and keep any noise to a volume that will not cause a nuisance.

 - Please place all litter in the bins provided.
 Remember that these areas feed our drinking water supply.
 Do not discharge any substances that may pollute these areas.

-- Domestic animals are usually not permitted on Seqwater land, with the exception of seeing-eye dogs.
+- Domestic animals are usually not permitted on Seqwater land, with the exception of animals essential to assist a person who suffers from an illness or impairment dogs.
 Read Seqwater's policy on domestic pets and other animals in recreation areas and catchments.

 Seqwater dams, lakes and parks are not permitted to be used for landing or taking off in amphibious aircraft.
 Read Seqwater's policy regarding the use of aircraft and recreational craft.

 If you would like to hold an event or organised activity at any of our sites you must obtain permission to do so.
 We recognise that film producers and commercial operators may wish to use the natural areas of recreation areas as part of their marketing and film productions.

 Visit the organised activities, events and access for filming for details and to apply for a permit for your activity, event or filming acess.

 Any activity which is conducted for gain is considered a commercial activity and requires a permit from Seqwater.
 Examples of commercial activities include: